-The employee's manager initiates the employee termination process by alerting the HR department using the Learning Management System (LMS).
-HR then approves the termination which creates a parent ticket in the service management system for the Technology Services department to revoke the employee's logical access to the Flexential corporate domain.
+The employee's manager initiates the employee termination process by alerting the HR department using the HRIS.
+HR then approves the termination which creates a parent ticket in the service management system.
+Child tickets are generated from the parent ticket that are assigned to relevant departments to revoke access from the corporate domain and Flexential facilities, networks, network devices, and systems.
+Upon account deactivation, single signon (SSO) and group-based access is terminated.
 The HR department and/or the employee's manager conducts an exit interview with the terminated employee and collects Flexential assets.
-Child tickets are generated from the parent ticket that are assigned to relevant departments to revoke access from other Flexential facilities, network devices, and systems.